irfanhakim-as/homelab-wiki/topics/proxmox.md

    - **(Optional)** In either of these methods, if you have trouble with allowing read access for a user in another layer of virtualisation/containerisation (i.e. Proxmox node host -> LXC Container -> Docker Container), you may need to update the `dir_mode` and `file_mode` mount options to `0775` accordingly.

-2. Grant access to the SMB/CIFS share for your user in the LXC Container:

-   - On the LXC Container, [create a group](linux.md#create-group) (i.e. `lxc-shares`) with GID of `10000` that will grant the permission to mount the SMB share.

-   - If you have any user(s) other than `root` that needs access to the share inside the LXC Container, [add them to the group](linux.md#add-user-to-group) you created (i.e. `lxc-shares`).

-3. On the Proxmox node host, [update the LXC Container's configuration file](#update-lxc-container-configuration):
+2. On the Proxmox node host, [update the LXC Container's configuration file](#update-lxc-container-configuration):

    - Add the following line to the end of the file: